Embedding in Recommender Systems: A Survey: Graph based Embedding

 \subsection{Embedding of Hypergraphs}

 The hypergraph is a graph structure in which an edge can connect arbitrarily many nodes, and edges in a hypergraph are called hyperedges.
 In recommender systems, hypergraphs can be used to model complex entity relationships.
-A hypergraph can be represented as $\mathcal{G}=(\mathcal{V}, \mathcal{E}, \mathrm{H})$, where $\mathcal{V}$ represents the set of nodes, $\mathcal{E}$ represents the set of hyperedges, and $\mathrm{H}$ represents the incidence matrix.

 IHGNN~\cite{cheng2022ihgnn} enhances node embeddings through hypergraphs, revealing higher-order interaction patterns in user query histories.
 It introduces hyperedges $(u,q,p)$ for user query and product, employing three high-order feature interactions for hyperedge embedding aggregation.
 HyperGroup~\cite{guo2021hierarchical} targets group recommendation, addressing potential misalignment between user and group preferences by representing groups as hyperedges.
 It aggregates neighboring hyperedges to capture group similarity.
 HEMR~\cite{la2022music} focuses on music recommendation using hypergraph embeddings.
 It employs hyperedge-level random walks, followed by skip-gram for node embedding learning.
-The jump probability $p_e$ to each node, is defined as follows:

-Where $D(e)$ denotes the degree of the current hyperedge $e$, $\alpha$ and $\beta$ are hyperparameters.
-This approach encourages jumping out of low-degree hyperedges and exploring the complex relationships of nodes in the hypergraph.

-The graph embedding methods mentioned above are summarized in Table~\ref{graph embedding}.
-We classify the graph embedding methods according to the way they aggregate information in the graph.
-For example, random walk denotes aggregation of information through a sequence of nodes sampled by random walk.